-Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.
+Financial assets of the Company consisting of cash in bank and receivables are classified, at initial recognition, as subsequently measured, at amortized cost.

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Company's business model for managing them.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
 With the exception of trade receivables that do not contain a significant financing component or for which the Company has applied the practical expedient, the Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
 Trade receivables that do not contain a significant financing component or for which the Company has applied the practical expedient are measured at its transaction price.